 Enter the NAP you want to use into a tool like BrightLocal and they’ll pull all your local citations for you, highlighting the ones that contain incomplete or inaccurate information.
 They’ll also reveal which sites you’re not listed on yet.
 Then, you can optimize each profile individually, adding information where it’s needed.

 6. Improve local on-page SEO

 Armed with your local keyword research, optimize your website’s on-page content.
 You’ll apply many of the same best practices as you do with your other SEO efforts, such as optimizing title tags and meta descriptions.
 However, there are several local SEO tips that go further, like having a Google My Business (GMB page).
-Check out our advanced SEO checklist for even more on-page optimization advice!
+Check out our advanced SEO checklist or our advanced on-page SEO guide for more best practices!